-For over 2 decades, the Reno Air Racing Association has sponsored the Pylon Racing Seminar (PRS) as a unique and productive opportunity for race pilots to prepare, practice and become certified to race in the National Championship Air Races each September.
+For more than two decades, the Reno Air Racing Association has hosted the Pylon Racing Seminar (PRS) as, a unique and productive opportunity for race pilots to prepare, practice and become certified to race in the STIHL National Championship Air Races each September.

-Whether you are an NCAR experienced racer or a Rookie, the Pylon Racing Seminar (PRS) offers something for everyone.
-If you plan on racing in the National Championship Air Races this September, this seminar is highly recommended!
-Check-in is Tuesday, June 4th.
+Whether you are a NCAR experienced racer or a Rookie, the Pylon Racing Seminar (PRS) offers something for everyone.
+If you plan on racing in the STIHL National Championship Air Races this September, this seminar is highly recommended!
 Once you check in, you will receive four (4) days of instruction from some of the greatest race pilots of all time.
 You will learn to fly the pylons at 50 feet above the desert floor at extreme speeds!

 Who is certified to race?

 Pilots and alternate pilots certified to race in the Reno National Championship Air Races must have competed in the same racing class in Reno within the past three races, or received Race Class Pilot Certification during the Reno Pylon Racing Seminar, including: